 If soil contamination was identified, then your builder/contractor had a requirement to deal with it under the Building Code.
 Check with them to see if they carried out any remediation of your land.
-Then contact Selwyn District Council to get the information updated on your Land Information Memorandum and Environment Canterbury to update the Listed Land Use Register.
+Then contact your local council to get the information updated on your LIM and Environment Canterbury to update the Listed Land Use Register.

-Environment Canterbury and the Selwyn District Council both have a range of relevant information on their websites:
+Environment Canterbury has a range of relevant information at ecan.govt.nz/HAIL

-www.ecan.govt.nz/HAIL